mmaroti/tasync/README.md

 In this example we crate two future values (`a` and `b`) that become available in 100 and 200 ms, then invoke the divide function which will throw an exception.
-The future result of the division is return from the `test` function.
-When this value becomes available then we display the error trace on the console.
-Running this in node.js will display the following stack trace where line 15 is the return statement and line 7 is the `throw` statement.
+The future result of the division is returned from the `test` function.
+When this value becomes available, we display the error trace on the console.
+Running this in node.js will display the following stack trace where line 15 is pointing to the return statement and line 7 to the `throw` statement.

 ```
 Error: divide by zero